Software-Design/django-mama-cas/README.rst

 MamaCAS
 =======

-This is only a small fix for `github.com/jbittel/django-mama-cas`_ to be compatible with Django 3.
+This is only a small fix for `github.com/jbittel/django-mama-cas`_, making single sign out requests invalidate each ticket since SESSION_COOKIE_AGE instead of user.last_login

 We will not further maintain this repo.

 MamaCAS is a Django `Central Authentication Service (CAS)`_ single sign-on